mdeous/pkgbuilder/README.md

 show the package `.SRCINFO` content, or to compute dependencies checksums.

-* If neither `build` nor `makepkg` is passed, the container will run the `build` and pass all additional arguments to it.
+* If neither `build` nor `makepkg` is passed, the container will run the `build` command and pass all additional arguments to it.

 ### Shell Alias